China urges overseas Chinese to stay away as imported virus cases rise

 BEIJING (Reuters) - Chinese authorities on Tuesday asked overseas Chinese to reconsider or minimize their travel plans as the coronavirus epidemic spreads across the world and prompts an uptick of imported cases arriving in the country.

-Travelers from countries with severe coronavirus outbreaks who arrive in Guangdong province, an economic and export powerhouse in the south, must undergo a 14-day quarantine - state media reported on Tuesday.
+Travellers from countries with severe coronavirus outbreaks who arrive in Guangdong province, an economic and export powerhouse in the south, must undergo a 14-day quarantine - state media reported on Tuesday.

 The financial hub of Shanghai will also require all people, regardless of nationality, to remain in quarantine for 14 days if they have traveled to the city from a country with “relatively serious virus conditions”, an official said.